kevinph4n/kevinph4n/README.md

 - Currently studying **MIT 6.042J Mathematics for Computer Science**
 - Interested in **Artificial Intelligence**, **Autonomous Systems**, and **Mathematics**
 - Looking for research opportunities in Robotics & AI
-- I also document my engineering journey through photography and short-form videos. (tiktok @kevinph4n)
+- I also document my engineering journey through photography and short-form videos on **my tiktok account @kevinph4n**

 ---